All 10 John Legend Albums in Order of Release Date

 14. Live It Up

-“Get Lifted” marks the debut studio album of American singer John Legend, released on December 28, 2004, under the labels GOOD Music, Sony Urban Music, and Columbia Records.
-Produced by Kanye West, who also served as its executive producer, alongside Dave Tozer, will.i.am, and Devo Springsteen, the album boasts guest appearances by West, Snoop Dogg, and Miri Ben-Ari.
-“Get Lifted” was propelled by four singles, including “Used to Love U,” “Ordinary People,” “Number One,” and “So High.”
+“Get Lifted” is the debut studio album by American singer John Legend, which was released on December 28, 2004 via GOOD Music, Sony Urban Music in conjunction with Columbia Records.
+Having Kanye West as its executive and one of its producers, in collaboration with Dave Tozer, will.i.am, and Devo Springsteen, guest appearances were held by West himself, Snoop Dogg, and Miri Ben-Ari.
+“Get Lifted” was powered by four singles, including “Used to Love U,” “Ordinary People,” “Number One,” and “So High.”

-The album garnered favorable reviews from critics and debuted at number seven on the US Billboard 200, selling 116,000 copies in its first week and ultimately peaking at number four.
-At the 48th Annual Grammy Awards, it secured the award for Best R&B Album, and John Legend also clinched two more awards for Best New Artist and Best Male R&B Vocal Performance for “Ordinary People.
+The album received positive reviews from music critics, and debuted at number seven on the US Billboard 200, selling 116,000 copies in its first week, eventually reaching number four.
+At the 48th Annual Grammy Awards, the album won the award for Best R&B Album, while John Legend also won two additional awards for Best New Artist and Best Male R&B Vocal Performance for “Ordinary People.”.

 2. Once Again (2006)